We are very delighted, honored, and thankful that PHISO Members of Honorary Board of Foreign Advisors are the following prominent intellectuals:

 Professor Michael N. Barnett is University Professor of International Affairs and Political Science at the George Washington University.
 His research interests include the Middle East, humanitarian action, global governance, global ethics, and the United Nations.
 Among his many books are Eyewitness to a Genocide: The United Nations and Rwanda; Dialogues in Arab Politics: Negotiations in Regional Order; Empire of Humanity: A History of Humanitarianism; Rules for the World: International Organizations in World Politics (with Martha Finnemore); Security Communities (co-edited with Emanuel Adler); Sacred Aid (co-edited with Janice Stein); Power and Global Governance (co-edited with Raymond Duvall); and Humanitarianism in Question (co-edited with Thomas Weiss).
 Currently, he is an Associate Editor of International Organization.
 His current research projects range from international paternalism, the changing architecture of global governance, to the relationship between human rights and humanitarianism.
 His most recent book is The Star and the Stripes: A History of the Foreign Policies of the American Jews (Princeton University Press).
 He previously taught at the University of Minnesota, the University of Wisconsin, Macalester College, Wellesley College, and the Hebrew University of Jerusalem; was a visiting scholar at the New School for Social Research and the Dayan Center at Tel-Aviv University; and was a Visiting Professor at the Graduate Institute of International Studies in Geneva, Switzerland.
 Professor Barnett is a member of the Council on Foreign Relations and the recipient of many grants and awards for his research.
 Professor Barnett has published extensively on international relations theory, global governance, humanitarian action, and the Middle East.
 He is the author of many books, including a history of humanitarianism, The Empire of Humanity: A History of Humanitarianism.

-Professor L.H.M.
+In Memoriam: Professor L.H.M.
 Ling is Professor of International Affairs, The New School.
 She has authored four books: Postcolonial International Relations: Conquest and Desire between Asia and the West (2002), Transforming World Politics: From Empire to Multiple Worlds (co-authored with A.M.
 Agathangelou, York University, 2009); The Dao of World Politics: Towards a Post- Westphalian, Worldist International Relations(2014); and Imagining World Politics: Sihar & Shenya, A Fable for Our Times (2014).
 Forthcoming is a monograph titled, A Worldly World Order: Epistemic Compassion for International Relations (Oxford University Press) and a co-authored volume with Payal Banerjee (Smith College), Between India and China: An Ancient Dialectic for Contemporary World Politics (Rowman & Littlefield International).
 Professor Ling is also editor or co-editor of four anthologies: Four Seas to One Family: Overseas Chinese and the Chinese Dream (with Tan Chung, bilingual edition, 2015); India and China: Rethinking Borders and Security (University of Michigan Press, September 2016); Theorizing International Politics from the Global South: Worlds of Difference (with Nizar Messari and Arlene B. Tickner, Routledge, forthcoming); and Decolonizing “Asia”?
 Unlearning Colonial/Imperial Power Relations (with Pinar Bilgin, Routledge, forthcoming).
 Professor Ling’s articles have appeared in International Studies Quarterly, Review in International Studies, Millennium: Journal of International Studies, International Feminist Journal of Politics, International Relations of the Asia-Pacific, positions: east asia cultures critiques, among others.
 From 2012-2015, Professor Ling served as Associate Dean for Faculty Affairs, Schools of Public Engagement (SPE).
 As of 2014, she is co-editor, with John M. Hobson (University of Sheffield), of a new series at Rowman & Littlefield International titled, Global Dialogues: Developing Non-Eurocentric IR and IPE.

 Professor Ole Wæver is Professor of International Relations at the Department of Political Science, University of Copenhagen, and Director of the Center for Resolution of International Conflicts.
 He has published and broadcast extensively in the field of international relations, and is one of the main architects of the Copenhagen School in International Relations.
 Prior to his professoriate at University of Copenhagen, Wæver was a senior research fellow at Copenhagen Peace Research Institute (1985-1999).
 His areas of research include: theories of international relations, the study of conflicts, Danish security and defense policy, the history of concepts, and Security theory.
 Wæver was a member of the Danish Government’s Commission on Security and Disarmament Affairs between 1993 and 1995 and the replacement of the institute, the Danish Institute of International Affairs (DUPI), between 1995 and 2002.
 He is a member of the editorial board for European Journal of International Affairs, Security Dialogue, International Studies Perspective and the Cambridge Review of International Affairs.
 Wæver is director of the Danish PhD school, Politologisk Forskerskole.
 He has written several pieces together with Barry Buzan.
 These include the two books: (1) Regions and Powers: The Structure of International Security, Cambridge University Press, 2003.
 And, (2) Security: A New Framework for Analysis, Boulder CO: Lynne Rienner Publishers, 1998.
 Prof. Wæver has also co-edited the following book with Iver B. Neumann: The Future of International Relations: Masters In The Making?
 London: Routledge, 1997.